 The Mindful Walk

-Take a walk in the fresh air, hold hands and don’t talk for 10+ minutes.
-Lightly carry these intentions and mind sets.
+Make time for a calm walk in the fresh air, kindly hold hands and don’t talk for 10+ minutes.
+Lightly carry these intentions and mind sets below.
 Try for 3 walks in a week.
 Holding hands in silence is a bid for connection.
 It will require the inner work of love.

 The pre-requisite for changing the demon dance (Johnson), soothing the four horsemen (Gottman), is responding well to your partner even when they disappoint us.
 Responding well calls on friendship, mindfulness and clear boundaries.
 These are the inside and outside work of love.